disneystreaming/smithy-translate/README.md

 #### Default Values

-Default values from JSON Schema will be captured in the `smithytranslate#defaultValue` trait.
+Default values from JSON Schema will be captured in the `smithy.api#default` trait.

 JSON Schema:
 ```json